Web Security Statement

 Phishing e-mails typically include typos and other mistakes, terms the company may not use, or e-mail addresses that look different than ones the company uses.

-Pharming is another type of online attack where website names (such as www.LTCShop.com) are changed to point to an attacker’s numeric Internet address (the “IP address”) instead of LTCShop’s legitimate IP address.
+Pharming is another type of online attack where website names are changed to point to an attacker’s numeric Internet address (the “IP address”) instead of a legitimate IP address.
 Successful pharming attacks are less common than they were a few years ago; however, it’s possible for an attack to be temporarily successful against poorly protected servers.

-To guard against pharming, LTCShop webpages use Secure Sockets Layer (SSL) technology.
+To guard against pharming, all the webpages on LTCShop.com use Secure Sockets Layer (SSL) technology.
 SSL webpages start with “https://” instead of “http://”.
-One of the advantages of SSL is that your Web browser verifies the identity of the server.
+One of the advantages of SSL is that your web browser verifies the identity of the server.
 If an attacker successfully changed a website name so that a secure LTCShop.com address brought you to an attacker’s site that looked like LTCShop.com, your browser would display a warning.
 The warning would say the name on the certificate does not match the name of the site.
 If you encounter a similar message, don’t access the page.

 Update computer software